Feedback: Take It or Leave It, but Don’t Defend Yourself Against It

-I found it to be an incredibly empowering thought—people may give you all kinds of feedback, but it’s up to you how, or even if, to act on it.
-Feedback takes time, thought and often comes from a place of genuine helpfulness, so it probably shouldn’t be completely ignored.
-But not every person giving commentary has the right motivations, the appropriate expertise or even the personality or style to give useful feedback.
+I found it to be an incredibly empowering thought.
+People may give you all kinds of feedback, but it’s up to choose how you’ll act on it.
+Feedback takes time and thought, and often comes from a place of genuine helpfulness, so it probably shouldn’t be completely ignored.
+But not every person giving commentary has the right motivations, the appropriate expertise, or even the personality or style to give useful feedback.
 Knowing that, you can listen to all feedback cordially, thank the giver and avoid being defensive.

-I have personally found a delayed response to feedback to be a valuable approach.
+Personally, I have found a delayed response to feedback to be a valuable approach.
 There have been times when I have received feedback and my immediate reaction was to want to justify or explain myself.
-But, by just accepting the gift and thinking about it more later, I’ve been able to pull out valuable pieces of input to apply to my work or approach.
-An instant response can be an emotional one and taking time to think about it may lead to a more rational evaluation.
+But by just accepting the gift and giving it more thought at a later time, I’ve been able to pull out valuable pieces of input to apply to my work or approach.
+An instant response can be an emotional one, and taking time to think about it may lead to a more rational evaluation.

 When someone gives you a critique, consider it; evaluate whether it is true, whether it is applicable and how—or if—you should act on it moving forward.
 You always have the option to ignore the feedback (if you’re willing to accept the consequences), but don’t reject the gift.

 This article was published in April 2015 and has been updated.
 Photo by

 Sarah Buckley Faulkner owns Faulkner Strategic Consulting, which is dedicated to deep consumer and market insights that drive innovation to grow brands.
 Prior to starting her consultancy, she spent 14 years at Procter & Gamble leading consumer and market research across multiple billion dollar brands and corporate innovation incubators.